PaulaYaniz/Unit3/Project/Project3.md

 ### Proposed solution

 #### Design statement
-I will design and make an application that checks temperature and humidity for two clients who are roommates and students at UWC ISAK Japan.
-The program will consist on a tool called DHT11 sensor for being able to keep track of humidity and temperature of their rooms, plus getting useful measures such as mean, standard deviaton, minimum, maximum, and median.
-It is constructed using the softwares Python, Arduino, and DHT11.
+I will design and make an application for writing a mood diary for a client who is a student at UWC ISAK Japan.
+The program will consist on a tool called ___ for being able to keep track of her mood every day, plus being able to write some notes and having them organized by feeling.
+It is constructed using the softwares Python and __ .
 It will take 3 weeks to make and will be evaluated according to the criteria A, B, and C.

 ### First meeting - 10th February 2023